jessemonroy650/totd/README.md

 * cwindef.tcl - common window default, a support library
 * cmesgw.tcl  - common message window (or widget), a support library

+Requires wish8.6, but will work with wish8.4 & wish8.5, just change it.

 The program expects to find *fortune* in the PATH, if not change line #29.

 The following functions keys are defined in *cwindef.tcl*: [F1], [F2], & [F4]